Yesway, Inc.

 Yesway, Inc. IPO - What You Need to Know

-Thinking about the Yesway IPO?
-It is exciting to invest in a company you see on your daily commute.
-Before you invest your money, let’s break down the business in plain English.
+Thinking about buying into the Yesway IPO?
+Before you invest, let’s break down what this company does in plain English.

 1. What does this company do?